 - B.A., Political Science, The George Washington University

-Professor Laura T. Kessler is a nationally known expert on workplace sex discrimination and the legal regulation of non-nuclear families.
-She teaches family law, employment discrimination, civil procedure, and feminist jurisprudence.
-In 2018-2019, Professor Kessler is serving as a Fulbright Senior Scholar in Israel to perform empirical research on human rights and Israel's family law system; while in Israel, she will be investigating strategies used by human rights lawyers and lay advocates to achieve equal family rights for women and LGBTQ individuals.
-She will also teach comparative family law in Haifa University's Global Law Program.
+Professor Laura T. Kessler is a nationally known expert in family law and employment discrimination.
+She has published extensively on these matters in law reviews and scholarly collections.
+She teaches family law, comparative family law, employment discrimination, sexual harassment, civil procedure, and feminist jurisprudence.
+In 2018-2019, Professor Kessler served as a Fulbright Senior Scholar in Israel, where she undertook research on the human rights impacts of Israel's state-enforced religious family laws and taught comparative family law in Haifa University's Global Law Program.

-Professor Kessler's new article, Employment Discrimination and the Domino Effect (2018), distills a large body of social science research on the complicated processes of workplace discrimination into a simple, familiar concept that can be used by lawyers and judges to understand and analyze employment discrimination cases.
+Professor Kessler's recent book chapter, Reynolds v.
+United States, Rewritten (2019), presents a historical legal analysis demonstrating that laws criminalizing religious polygamy among consenting adults are unconstitutional under the First Amendment.
+Her article, Employment Discrimination and the Domino Effect (2017), distills a large body of social science research on the complicated processes of workplace discrimination into a simple, familiar concept that can be used by lawyers and judges to understand and analyze employment discrimination cases.
 Her 2015 article, 'A Sordid Case': Stump v.
-Sparkman, Judicial Immunity, and the Other Side of Reproductive Rights, bridges the discplines of law and history to reach a broad audience and analyze the historical roots of the current retreat and retrenchment on reproductive rights in the United States.
-Her other law review articles and book chapters explore the often hidden gendered foundations of legal rules governing the value of domestic labor in employment law, family law, and social weflare law.
+Sparkman, Judicial Immunity, and the Other Side of Reproductive Rights, bridges the disciplines of law and history to reach a broad audience and analyze the historical roots of the current retreat and retrenchment on reproductive rights in the United States.
+Her other law review articles and book chapters explore the often hidden gendered foundations of family law, employment law, and social welfare law.

 Professor Kessler has participated in many amicus briefs on behalf of individuals seeking equal family rights in the United States.
 She was the co-author (with two Berkeley law professors and the National Center for Lesbian Rights) of an amicus brief filed with the U.S. Court of Appeals for the 10th Circuit in Kitchen v.
 Herbert, the successful legal challenge to Utah’s same-sex marriage ban.
 The brief, filed on behalf of forty family law and child welfare professors nationwide, argued that Utah’s marriage ban undermines rather than furthers the state’s interests in children and child welfare.